Champagne Passion Fruit Cocktail

 To which, you’ll reply (in your best Ina Garten voice) “Passion fruit seeds, from my vine in the garden — but if you don’t have your own cultivated vine — store-bought is fine!”
 LOL. 🙂

 These champagne cocktails would be ideal for Easter or Mother’s Day brunch.
 I advise making the passion fruit syrup a day before and chilling it so that you’re ready to serve up cocktails the moment your brunch celebrations begin.

 If you can’t get fresh passion fruit, you can use frozen passion fruit pulp to make the simple syrup, but it won’t be quite as clear as when you use the fresh fruit.
 That’s ok.
 It’s still wonderful.

-Also be sure to check out these 14 Morning Cocktails For Easter (or Mother’s Day… or any random Sunday).
+Also be sure to check out my husband’s favorite V8 Bloody Marys and these 14 Morning Cocktails For Easter (or Mother’s Day… or any random Sunday).

 Garlic & Zest is a participant in the Amazon Services LLC Associates Program an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Tried this recipe?
 Leave a rating and review.